Israel presses ahead with bombarding Gaza, including areas it told Palestinians to evacuate to

 On Saturday, a kibbutz that came under attack on Oct.
 7 said 25-year-old hostage Sahar Baruch had died in captivity.
 His captors said Baruch was killed during a failed rescue mission by Israeli forces Friday.
 The Israeli military only confirmed that two soldiers were seriously wounded in an attempted hostage rescue and that no hostages were freed.

-With no further cease-fire in sight and a trickle of humanitarian aid reaching just a few parts of Gaza, residents reported severe food shortages.
+With no new cease-fire in sight and a trickle of humanitarian aid reaching just a few parts of Gaza, residents reported severe food shortages.
+Nine of 10 people in northern Gaza reported spending at least one full day and night without food, according to a World Food Program assessment completed during the truce.
+Two out of three people in the south said the same.
+The WFP called the situation "alarming."

 “I am very hungry,” said Mustafa al-Najjar, sheltering in a U.N.-run school in the devastated Jabaliya refugee camp in the north.
 “We are living on canned food and biscuits and this is not sufficient.”

+On Saturday, 100 trucks carrying unspecified aid entered Gaza through the Rafah crossing with Egypt, said Wael Abu Omar, a spokesman for the Palestinian Crossings Authority.
+That amount is still well below the daily average before the war.

-Despite growing international pressure, the Biden administration remains opposed to an open-ended cease-fire, arguing it would enable Hamas to continue posing a threat to Israel.
+Despite growing international pressure, President Joe Biden's administration remains opposed to an open-ended cease-fire, arguing it would enable Hamas to continue posing a threat to Israel.
 Officials have expressed misgivings in recent days about the civilian death toll and dire humanitarian crisis but have not pushed publicly for Israel to wind down the war.

-Israeli Defense Minister Yoav Gallant has argued that “a cease-fire is handing a prize to Hamas, dismissing the hostages held in Gaza and signalling terror groups everywhere."
+Israeli Defense Minister Yoav Gallant has argued that “a cease-fire is handing a prize to Hamas."

 "From now on, humanity won't think the U.S.A. supports the Universal Declaration of Human Rights," Turkish President Recep Tayyip Erdogan said in a speech on Saturday.

-Fidan and the Palestinian, Saudi, Qatari, Nigerian, Indonesian, Egyptian and Jordanian ministers met with Blinken to press for an end to the fighting, and the group was to meet Canadian Prime Minister Justin Trudeau on Saturday.
+Fidan and the Palestinian, Saudi, Qatari, Nigerian, Indonesian, Egyptian and Jordanian ministers were to meet Canadian Prime Minister Justin Trudeau on Saturday.

-Despite restrictions on demonstrations, protesters at the COP28 climate summit in Dubai called for a cease-fire.
+Protesters at the COP28 climate summit in Dubai called for a cease-fire, despite restrictions on demonstrations.

 Israel has expanded its blistering air and ground campaign into southern Gaza, sending tens of thousands fleeing.

-"It was a night of heavy gunfire and shelling as every night,” Taha Abdel-Rahman, a resident of Khan Younis, said by phone Saturday.
+"It was a night of heavy gunfire and shelling, as every night,” Taha Abdel-Rahman, a resident of Khan Younis, said by phone.

-Airstrikes were reported overnight in the Nuseirat refugee camp, where resident Omar Abu Moghazi said a family home was hit, causing casualties.

 Israel has designated a narrow patch of barren coastline in the south, Muwasi, as a safe zone.
 But Palestinians there described desperately overcrowded conditions with scant shelter and poor hygiene facilities.